Trust Our Guardianship Attorneys in Lexington, KY to Protect the Needs of Your Family Member

 Are you concerned about an incapacitated family member?
 Are you worried about the type of care they are receiving?

 Different types of guardianships exist to ensure the people you care about are taken care of.
-At Elder Law Lexington, we are members of the National and Kentucky Guardianship Associations, and we handle adult guardianship matters for clients throughout Kentucky.
+At Elder Law Lawyers, we are members of the National and Kentucky Guardianship Associations, and we handle adult guardianship matters for clients throughout Kentucky.
 Our firm focuses on the personalized nature of the representation.
 We understand that a guardianship involves the loss of freedom for the ward and a great deal of responsibility for the guardian.

 Our Experience with Kentucky Guardianships Means Your Loved One’s Best Interest Will Always Be Our First Priority

 The most common reason to establish guardianship is to protect the interests of an elderly individual.
 A guardianship can be established to protect the personal, medical, and financial interests of an elderly individual deemed legally disabled.
 As an individual begins to make more and more bad decisions, someone needs to take control.
 The control is taken through the guardianship process.
 Kentucky guardianships take place in the mental health court in the county in which the proposed ward resides.
 The petition must be signed by the person seeking to be the guardian, usually a family member and another person, perhaps a medical professional.
 The process of establishing a guardianship can be daunting.
 Many statutory requirements must be met, and the process as a whole is very document-heavy.
 It is important to work with an experienced attorney in completing the process.
 For a complete summary of the adult guardianship process, please see the KGA Guardianship video on our website.